product-science/compressa-perf/README.md

     --num_runners 10 \
     --report_freq_min 1 \
     --generate_prompts \
+    [--account-pool-size 10] \
     [--inferenced-path ./inferenced] [--db path/to/your.sqlite]
 ```

 Features:
 - This command will run an infinite stress test, periodically reporting windowed metrics (TTFT, latency, throughput, etc.)
+- **Random account selection**: Randomly picks from multiple accounts for each request to avoid rate limiting
+  - `--account-pool-size`: Number of accounts to create (default: 1, set >1 to enable random selection)
+  - **Persistent connections**: Each account maintains its own optimized HTTP connection pool
 - Use `Ctrl+C` to stop.
 Metrics are stored in the database (default: `compressa-perf-db.sqlite`)
 - Full parameter list: `compressa-perf stress -h`